RajanPerry/Android_Mobile_Development_Term_Project/readme.md

 ![main-menu.png](images/main-menu.png)

-2. Tappng the `How to Play` button sends users to the instructions screen to see how to play the game.
+2. Tapping the `How to Play` button sends users to the instructions screen to see how to play the game.

 ![instructions-menu.png](images/instructions-menu.png)